ALKONDR/Deutsche-trip/backend/readme.md

 * `/api/status` - get JSON of API statuses:
 * `/api/countries` - list of countries
 * `/api/clear_session` - clears session (temporary solution of token expiration)
+* `/api/flickr_get_photos/Country/Season` - get photos for future trips
+* `/api/get_photos_any` - get photos no matter which dates these are.
+It will be either instagram for past trips or flickr photos for future ones.